Niels-IO/next-image-export-optimizer/README.md

    );
    ```

-   At build time, the images will be downloaded each time (as they might have changed) and optimized if an image is not yet in the cache or the image has changes.
+   At build time, the images will be downloaded each time (as they might have changed) and optimized if an image is not yet in the cache or the image changed.

 7. You can output the original, unoptimized images using the `unoptimized` prop.
    Example: